JessicaDosseh/Omega-Web-App/README.md

 ## 🤝 Contributing

-Shields is a community project.
+Omega 2020 is a community project.
 We invite your participation through issues and pull requests!
 You can peruse the [contributing guidelines](#).

 When adding or changing a service [please add tests](#).